-No other new accounting pronouncements issued or effective during the three months ended March 31, 2011 have had or are expected to have had an impact on the Company's financial statements.
+No other new accounting pronouncements issued or effective during 2011 have had or are expected to have an impact on the Company's financial statements

 Revenue Recognition

 We recognize revenues from the sales of product when title and risk of loss pass to the customer, which is generally when the product is shipped.
 Grant revenues are recognized as the reimbursable expenses are incurred over the life of the related grant.
 Grant revenues are deferred when reimbursable expenses have not been incurred.